-Welcome to the Japan Travel Planning fortnightly newsletter for 10 February 2019, which includes information to help you plan your trip to Japan, top travel deals and articles about Japan.
+Welcome to the Japan Travel Planning monthly newsletter for February 2020, which includes information to help you plan your trip to Japan, top travel deals and articles about Japan.

 The cherry blossom season will be starting shortly (and many of you are travelling to Japan at this time!) so if you are planning to make the most of your visit then I have put together a heap of tours, information and references for you to better plan your trip.